juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 `name.lastname_dev/default/Get%20Workflow%20Token.json`

 **NOTE2!**
 If your endpoint URL is missing ".json" from the end, **you need to add it!!** Also make sure to remove the "<" and ">" signs from the template.
+Use just the quotation marks to surround your URL as shown in the picture below.

-After copying your end point to the configuration it should look similar to this:
+After copying your end point URL to the configuration it should look similar to this:

 ![](./images/set_assistant_config_2.png)